arknave/code-challenge-2017/README.md

 * Performs a simple evaluation of the time taken to calculate the results

 ## Required Results/Goals
-* Find the neighborhood that has the most interests from unique individuals
+* Find the neighborhood that has the most _interests_ from unique individuals
-* Find the neighborhood that has the least interests from unique individuals
+* Find the neighborhood that has the least _interests_ from unique individuals
-* Find the top 4 individuals that have the most interests in locations
+* Find the top 4 individuals that have the most _interests_ in locations
-* Find all users that were interested in all neighborhoods (Hint: Where's Waldo and Waldina?)
+* Find all users that have _interest_ in all neighborhoods (Hint: Where's Waldo and Waldina?)

 ### What Identifies Interest?
-An individual remaining at a single location for 30 minutes or more is then defined as interested in that location, otherwise they are not interested
+An individual remaining at a single location for 30 minutes or more is then defined as having _interest_ in that location, otherwise they do not have _interest_ in that location.

 ## What Does The Data Look Like?
 The data represents a collection of simple user events that may be generated over a period of time from user interaction with a mobile application.
 You can imagine that over time this data would rapidly grow in size, but would be immensly valuable for calculating the trends and behaviors of users.